 Here are some lifestyle adjustments you can make to help you cool down fast and stay cool, particularly on hot, humid days:

-1. Consume Plenty of Fluids With DripDrop ORS
+1. Consume Plenty of Fluids With DripDrop

 2. Remove Extra Layers When Working Outside

 Remove any layers, jackets, or beanies that you don’t need.
 If you want to cool down fast, you need that sweat to evaporate right away.
 To help sweat evaporate, you want air to flow over your skin as much as possible.
 For this reason, think light and loose the next time you decide what to wear during hot weather conditions.

 The CDC recommends air conditioning as the strongest protective factor against heat-related illnesses like heat exhaustion.

 Next to the air conditioner, taking a cold shower is also a good way to cool off.

 While they can provide comfort, electric fans will not relieve heat-related illnesses when the temperature is in the high 90s.